Central Registration Office 203-235-1507 | Registration@meridenk12.org

 All eligible students must have their registration information submitted online.
 There will be a link below to start the online registration.
 There are required fields that must be filled out before moving one page to the next.
 You will be able to save your information and return if needed.
 If you have more than one child that needs to be registered, you must complete a registration for each child.
 After you complete the first child’s registration, it will give you the option to fill out another child’s registration or schedule an appointment.

-After submitting your child’s online registration, you will need to make an appointment to complete the process at the Central Registration Office.
-The steps for making an appointment will be described as you are filling out the online registration.
-On the same website, you will be able to select an appointment that will be in a 20-minute increment.
+After completing the application for your child’s online registration, you will be given an opportunity while online to make an appointment to complete the process at the Central Registration Office.
+Appointments are available in 20-minute increments.
 If you are registering multiple children, we ask that you schedule an appointment for each child.
-Please arrive on time as we have multiple appointments and one late appointment will create a delay in the schedule for others.
+Please arrive on time.
+If you arrive too late to an appointment, you may be asked to reschedule.
+We may have multiple appointments and one late appointment will create a delay in the schedule for others.

 Some students may require a language dominance test after the registration has been reviewed.
 If so, you will be contacted by the Office of Bilingual Education to set up an appointment for you to bring your child in for the test.
 We will do our best to coordinate this appointment with your Central Registration appointment and your Clinic appointment if at all possible.
 For questions about the Bilingual Education Program, please call 203-630-4192.